reallyyy/reallyy.github.io/README.md

-Created based on Jerkkly Now
+Created based on Jerkkly Now.
 My first time created a website with zero knowledge of html,css, js